jocafi/bootstrap-starter/README.md

 # bootstrap-starter
-Bootstrap Starter Template to be used with BrowserSync
+Bootstrap Starter Template to be used with LiteServer